Collecting credit card points might not be right for you – Questions to ask yourself before getting started

-At Million Mile Secrets, one thing is abundantly clear – we love the challenge of figuring out how to travel for free by collecting credit card points.
+At MMS, one thing is abundantly clear – we love the challenge of figuring out how to travel for free by collecting credit card points.

 For example, my top three very favorite credit card perks include: